203-Systems/Matrix-Wiki/docs/Developer/BuildingMatrixOS/Mystrix/Windows.md

 make DEVICE=Mystrix build
 ```

 4. Upload MatrixOS to your Mystrix.
-Make sure your Mystrix is in [upload mode](/docs/Mystrix/MystrixSpecific/UpdateMatrixOS#enter-os-update-mode).
+Make sure your Mystrix is in <DocLink to="/docs/Mystrix/MystrixSpecific/UpdateMatrixOS#enter-os-update-mode">upload mode</DocLink>.

 Run this command to install `psutil` python package.
 You only have to do this once: